ovh/docs/pages/manage_and_operate/iam/identities-management/guide.en-ie.md

 The configuration of local users is detailed in the [dedicated documentation](/pages/account_and_service_management/account_information/ovhcloud-users-management).

-You can also use them to log in to the OVHcloud APIs by [generating a token associated with the user](/pages/manage_and_operate/api/first-steps).
+You can also use them to log in to the OVHcloud API by [generating a token associated with the user](/pages/manage_and_operate/api/first-steps).
 The rights of this token can be limited to a specific scope in addition to IAM policies.

 In order for an application based on a token linked to a local user to use an OVHcloud API, it is therefore necessary for the token to integrate it within its scope **AND** that the user who created the token has rights on this API.

 Local users can also be referred to as *sub-users* in the documentation.

-We recommend to use local users as soon as more than one person should connect to your OVHcloud account in order to assure tracability of the actions
+We recommend to use local users as soon as more than one person connects to your OVHcloud account in order to assure traceability of the actions.

 ### Service accounts